-This is the third tutorial of Learning Chrome Web Developer Tools course.
-In this tutorial, we are going to learn about elements panel.
-The last tutorial was about Customizing Chrome DevTools.
-This tutorial is in two parts, we will cover HTML in this tutorial and next, we will cover CSS in elements panel.
+This is the third tutorial of learning chrome developer tools shortcuts or inspect element tricks.
+In this tutorial, we are going to learn about the HTML inspector.
+The last tutorial was about customizing chrome DevTools.
+This tutorial is in two parts In the first part of this tutorial we will cover HTML inspector and in the second part of this tutorial we will cover CSS in elements panel.

 Before beginning this tutorial, it is important to note that any change you make in Elements panel is temporary and may differ from what you have written actually in your web page.
 Now let’s start!